+A similar company to Caltex (CTX), and a clear example of a company sticking to their core competencies, is Z Energy (ZEL).
+Z Energy operates in the same industry segment as CTX, albeit in New Zealand.
+In June, Z Energy moved to acquire Chevron's New Zealand downstream transport fuels business, one of their three major competitors, for NZ\$785m.
 While the transaction still requires clearance from the New Zealand Commerce Commission, the acquired business clearly sits within Z Energy's core capabilities and strengthens their market positon in New Zealand fuel distribution.
 The transaction is being undertaken at an attractive price for Z Energy shareholders and is expected to be at least 34% accretive before synergies.
-Z Energy management have exhibited a high degree of capital discipline and operational expertise which they will be able to call upon to make this a successful value adding acquisition.
+Z Energy management have exhibited a high degree of capital discipline and operational expertise which they will be able to bring to bear to make this a successful value adding acquisition.